 Do I need a Building Permit and Safety Barrier to install an above ground or inflatable pool or spa?

 The legislation applies to all pools and spas more than 300mm (30cm) in depth.
 If the pool is less than 300mm deep a permit and barrier are not required.

 What happens if I don't do anything about Pool Safety?

 Council's Building Surveyors do conduct routine audits of pool and spa safety barriers.
 If a complying Pool Safety Barrier is not maintained around your pool or spa, Council may seek to recover costs associated with enforcement and there are penalties of up to $70,000 which can apply for breaches of building control legislation.

-To find out more about safety barrier requirements, refer to the Building Commission web site www.buildingcommission.com.au or the Victorian Government legislation website www.legislation.vic.gov.au
+To find out more about safety barrier requirements, refer to the Victorian Building Authority (VBA) web site www.vba.vic.gov.au or the Victorian Government Legislation website www.legislation.vic.gov.au

 Pool Safety Barriers

 Prior to installing any swimming, paddling or wading pools (including spas and inflatable or above-ground pools) with a depth greater than 300mm (30cm), you must obtain a Building Permit.
 Building Permits can be obtained from a Private Building Surveyor or from Council's Municipal Building Surveyor.

 Pools and Spas of this type are required to be enclosed within a safety barrier that complies with the Australian Standard 1926.
 The Building Regulations 2006 make Pool owners responsible for the maintenance of pool safety barriers to ensure that they are operating effectively at all times.
 You should also ensure that household objects that could be used for climbing (such as tree branches, pot plants, chairs and BBQs) are not located any closer than 1.2m from the outside of a pool safety barrier.
 There are penalties of up to $6000 for failing to maintain a pool safety barrier.